The rise of the “free lunch” mentality will fundamentally reshape markets and industries. The post-freemium, “all-free” economy is inevitable.

 Individuals:

-• Society will split up in two classes of customers: the poor who use all-free products and the rich who will buy premium products.
+- Society will split into two classes of customers: the poor, who will use free products, and the rich, who will buy premium products.

-• Privacy will become a rarity.
-Even those who consciously avoid using all-free, data-harvesting products or services will remain a source of data for others, e.g., Google Glass which uses facial recognition for everybody in sight.
+- Privacy will become a rarity.
+Even those who consciously avoid using all-free, data-harvesting products or services will still be a source of data for others, e.g., Google Glass, which uses facial recognition to track everybody in sight.

-• Data harvesting from “all-free” products will ultimately result in various privacy breaches and cause numerous legal disputes and even class-action lawsuits.
+- Data harvesting from “all-free” products will ultimately result in various privacy breaches and lead to numerous legal disputes, as well as potential class-action lawsuits.

 Businesses:

-• Paid services and products in the middle- and the lower-price segment will generally suffer from decreasing demand.
-All-free products will destroy similar paid-for products from other vendors, creating a downward spiral: Company C1 offers product type PT1 for free but asks customers to pay for product type PT2, while company C2 offers a paid product PT1 while offering product type PT2 for free.
+- Paid services and products in the middle- and the lower-price segment will generally suffer from decreasing demand.
+All-free products will undermine similar paid-for products from other vendors, creating a downward spiral.
+Company C1 offers product type PT1 for free but charges customers for product type PT2, while company C2 offers a paid product PT1 and provides product type PT2 for free.

-• High-end, privacy-secured products will thrive as the global niche of wealthy customers remains an attractive source of income for businesses.
+- High-end, privacy-secured products will thrive as the global niche of wealthy customers continues to be an attractive source of income for businesses.

 CONCLUSIONS